Ahmadalsofi/SOPullUpView/README.md

         }
     }
    ```
-5. finally just adopt the SOPullUpViewDelegate in the PullUpView
+5. finally just adopt the SOPullUpViewDelegate in the pullUpViewController

     * pullUpViewStatus ...will trigger the status of the pull Up View when it's collapsed and expanded...
       ```swift